Beloin/TWAMPCpp/README.md

 `5` in command is the `Request-TW-Session`, the two-way test session using the TWAMP-Test protocol.

 Both the Conf-Sender field and Conf-Receiver field MUST be set to 0 since the Session-Reflector will both receive and send packets, and the roles are established according to which host initiates the TCP connection for control.
+If not, the server MUST send Accept-Session with `accept = 3`.

 If the IP's of both the Session-Sender and Session-Reflector is the same as the Control-Client and Server respectively, SenderAddress and ReceiverAddress are set to 0.